How The Tiny Nation Of Georgia Became A Bitcoin Behemoth

 Bitfury has also been talking to the authorities in nearby Ukraine about using blockchain technology to run future elections there.
 Advocates say this will make it much harder to hack the voting process, in light of allegations that Russia tried to do just that in previous Ukrainian polls, even before accusations of Russian interference in the 2016 U.S. election.

-One small, ultra-libertarian Georgian opposition party has more radical ideas.
-If it ever gains power, the party Girchi — which translates as "pinecone" — wants to issue a national Georgian cryptocurrency allowing citizens to buy unused state assets, including large areas of land.
+One small, ultralibertarian Georgian opposition party has more radical ideas.
+If it ever gains power, the party Girchi — which translates as "pine cone" — wants to issue a national Georgian cryptocurrency allowing citizens to buy unused state assets, including large areas of land.
 "We want to privatize it all," says the party leader, Zurab Japaridze.
-Every Georgian citizen, he adds, would get an allowance of what they are calling, no surprise, "pinecoin."
+Every Georgian citizen, he adds, would get an allowance of what the party is calling, no surprise, "pinecoin."

 He sees longer-term political benefits too, helping the party build a new constituency of libertarian-minded supporters.

-Japaridze says they have had discussions with an outside technology company he won't name about the mechanics of creating a pinecoin cryptocurrency.
+Japaridze says the party has had discussions with an outside technology company he won't name about the mechanics of creating a pinecoin cryptocurrency.
 He envisions a day when there will be no central banks, and property deeds worldwide will be stored on a giant blockchain database with no government or other entity having control.
-That, he claims, will both give owners greater protection from attempts to disenfranchise them, as well as boost overall transparency: "I should be able to look up who owns a piece of land in Bogotá, Colombia," he says.
+That, he claims, will both give owners greater protection from attempts to disenfranchise them as well as boost overall transparency: "I should be able to look up who owns a piece of land in Bogotá, Colombia," he says.

 Girchi believes it is the first party to raise funds via cryptocurrency mining.
 When supporters log on to its website, they are given the choice of allowing their computer processors to be used to mine Monero, a newer virtual coin being marketed for its extreme anonymity.
 One of Japaridze's team came up with the idea.
-And when he attended a recent global conference of like-minded political groups, he says delegates there told him it was the first time any party had tried to raise funds this way.
+And when he attended a recent global conference of like-minded political groups, delegates there told him it was the first time any party had tried to raise funds this way, he says.
 It has only raised a few hundred dollars so far, he says, but "it has also helped boost our reputation for innovation with younger voters."

 Such ideas are "just the beginning," says Luka Kobalia, co-founder of a Tbilisi-based company called Blockmentor, which provides training for businesses seeking to use blockchain technology in their operations.
 Everything about the way the economy functions is going to change, he says.